Table of Contents

 - Locate the small screw hole on the bottom of your cube’s base.
 Screw your tripod’s ball head into this screw hole.

 - Place the cube in the center of your camera array with the "P" panel facing the front high camera - this is how the subject should orient themselves.

 When selecting a wardrobe for your subject, avoid materials that absorb infrared light such as shiny, plastic, or reflective items as well as black cloth.
 These materials will not appear properly in the capture.

-Also to note, some hair styles will not work great with the Azure Kinect cameras.
-Using hairspray can bring back some volume.
-You can note this issue by going to a depth view of a camera and seeing invalid pixels (black pixels) at the spot of hair on the subject.
-Hair sprays may be able to help alleviate this issue.
+Some hair types and objects will not work great with the Azure Kinect cameras due to lack of infrared relectivity.
+Using Vitamin E or Keratin hairsprays can bring back some volume for hair.
+These sprays, in addition to body powder sprays such as Gold Bond Talc-Free Body Powder Spray, can also make some objects appear as well.
+You can note this issue by going to a depth view of a camera and seeing invalid pixels (black pixels) on the object or hair of the subject.